rflandau/Orv/implementations/slims/README.md

 As it says in the title, gossip is implemented, but only supports a single hop.
 In other words, information learned via gossip will not propagate beyond the paired vks.

+## VKs cannot directly register services

+TODO: enable services to be registered directly at a VK, with or without heartbeats.

 # Contributing

 Orv Slims is a pretty run-of-the-mill Go project, just make sure you utilize [staticcheck](staticcheck.dev).